Funeral Expenses Payments

 - the costs for moving the body within the UK - but only for the part of the journey that’s over 50 miles

 - getting a medical reference, report or documents required in connection with the disposal of the body whether it be by burial, cremation or otherwise

 - the cost of documents needed to release the money, savings and property of the person who died

 If the person who died had a pre-paid funeral plan, you’ll only get help for items not covered by the plan.

-When the Department for Communities works out how much help you can get we will also look at how much money, other than your personal savings, is available to help you with the cost of the funeral.
+The Department for Communities works out how much help you can get will also look at how much money, other than your personal savings, is available to help you with the cost of the funeral.
 This could include money from the estate of the person who died and from insurance policies.

 It does not include money from arrears of benefit, Bereavement Support Payment or contributions received from charities, friends or relatives towards the cost of the funeral.